tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

 Hello and welcome to the Intermediate Getting Started guide.
 Please go through the [Getting Started Basic](https://docs.getindexify.ai/getting_started/) guide for Indexify if you haven't already.

 ## California Tax Calculation Example
 What if one could go through a 26-page complex tax document and understand it without a lawyer, an accountant, or the geek from college?
-What if 5 easy-to-follow steps was all you need to do reliable QnA on a complex and layered document like a tax invoice?
+What if 5 easy-to-follow steps were all you need to do reliable QnA on a complex and layered document like a tax invoice?
-Indexify enables you to just that.
+Indexify enables you to do just that.

 ![indexify-header-intermediate](https://github.com/user-attachments/assets/ae0c2dfe-b144-41f4-ba87-0795bef538ec)